RAID Recovery™

 RAID 1 is the most preferred storage technique in cases where the data being saved is from transactional applications, custom operating systems, or email servers.
 Nevertheless, generally, RAID 1 is used in places where high data redundancy is needed.

-With RAID 1, you won’t need to worry about hard drive failure; the RAID keeps working until the last hard drive in the array fails, so there’s enough time to recover your data and rebuild the array without losing any important files.
+With RAID 1, you won’t need to worry about hard drive failure; the RAID keeps working until the last hard drive in the array fails, so there’s enough time to recover data from RAID drive and rebuild the array without losing any important files.

 How to Set Up Software RAID 1 on Windows and Linux